Concord Township, Lake County, Ohio: Concord-Painesville JEDD

+Other Major Companies

-Avery Dennison, Engineered Films, Regional Industrial and Healthcare Materials - Glendale, CA-based; the Concord plant produces extruded plastic materials, including thin sheets and adhesives used for labeling glass packaging and medical adhesives.
+Avery Dennison - Engineered Films, Regional Industrial and Healthcare Materials - the Concord plant produces extruded plastic materials, including thin sheets and adhesives used for labeling glass packaging and medical adhesives.
 The company also has research and production facilities in nearby Painesville and other northeast Ohio locations.

-De Nora Tech – multinational; water treatment and purification, electroplating, electrical storage systems; headquartered in Italy with research and manufacturing plants in Concord Township and nearby Mentor, OH.
+De Nora Tech – water treatment and purification, electroplating, electrical storage systems; headquartered in Italy with research and manufacturing plants in Concord Township and nearby Mentor, OH.

-Fives Group - CITCO Tools – French-owned; manufactures precision machinery for engineering glass, steel, plastics and other materials for use in the energy, metallurgy, aerospace, defense, and other industries.
+Fives Group - CITCO Tools – manufactures precision machinery for engineering glass, steel, plastics and other materials for use in the energy, metallurgy, aerospace, defense, and other industries.
 The Concord facility manufactures precision cutting tools and abrasives.

 Ranpak – patented recyclable packing and packaging systems, headquartered in Concord with plants in Holland and Singapore.

-Ricerca Biosciences – an Italian-owned contract research organization working with life-sciences and pharmaceutical companies to develop and test new compounds.
+Ricerca Biosciences – A contract research organization working with life-sciences and pharmaceutical companies to develop and test new compounds.